Before Accepting a Case:

 An attorney may call me because someone has approached them to initiate a lawsuit.
 The attorney has a suspicion the person has a psychological condition which is causing them to misunderstand the circumstances, and the need to pursue litigation.
 They might be misrepresenting the facts or angry emotions, not law, is driving them to you.

 In my own case, after being contacted by an attorney or other party, I will usually respond with a phone call at no cost.
-I must determine if there are any conflicts of interest and if my expertise is relevant to the matter.
+From the start, I must determine if there are any conflicts of interest.
+If not, then we can discuss if my expertise is relevant to the matter.